-In the context of the parliamentary elections on 20 May 2019, the Danish government adopted an Action plan to strengthen safeguards against influence on Danish democracy and society.
+In the context of the parliamentary elections on 20th May 2019, the Danish government adopted an Action plan to strengthen safeguards against ay interference on Danish democracy and society.
 Moreover, the Danish authorities bolstered their efforts to get ahead of misinformation problems by re-purposing some media literacy material from Sweden.
-In order to avoid falling for misinformation the government is distributing brochures with important tips.
+In order to avoid falling for misinformation, the government is distributing brochures with important tips.

 In 2006, Estonia was one of the first countries to create a Computer Emergency Response Team to manage security incidents.
 “Baltic elves” – volunteers who monitor the internet for Russian disinformation – became active in 2015 after the Maidan Square events in Ukraine.
 Moreover, the Baltic nations have fined or suspended several media channels displaying bias.
 The Baltic countries also rely on a European Union agency formed in 2015 to combat Russian disinformation campaigns directed against the EU.
-A agency will issue rapid alerts to the public in case of potential disinformation directed against the 2019 European Parliament elections.
+The agency was created to issue rapid alerts to the public in case of potential disinformation directed against the 2019 European Parliamentary Elections.

 The law aiming to prevent the

 Proposed Organic Law Against Manipulation of Information, No. 772; and Proposed Bill on the Fight Against the Manipulation of Information, No. 799).
 The bills cover four main points:

 - The introduction of a new interlocutory proceedings